NANOSCIENCE & NANOTECHNOLOGY - 2022/3

 - Properties of selected nanomaterials, including graphene, carbon nanotubes, nanometals and selected surfaces structures.

-- Importance of surface free energy in growth and criteria for growth of nanomaterials.
-Examples of growth modes of semiconductor quantum dots and thin films (Frank-van der Merwe, Volmer-Weber, Stranski–Krastanov growth modes), homogenous and heterogeneous nucleation of nanomaterials and micelle formation.
+- Surface free energy in growth and criteria for growth of nanomaterials.
+Growth modes of semiconductor quantum dots and thin films (Frank-van der Merwe, Volmer-Weber, Stranski–Krastanov growth modes), homogenous and heterogeneous nucleation of nanomaterials and micelle formation.

 3. Tools of Nanotechnology